High School Earth Camp (Grades 9-12)

 About the Instructors

-Lynn Orchard holds a Masters of Science degree in Hydrology from the University of Arizona, and a Bachelors of Science degree in Watershed Science from Utah State University, and is currently a Chief Hydrologist for the Pima County Regional Flood Control District.
-His main area of expertise is in flood hydrology/hydraulics and geomorphology of natural river systems.
-He has supervised research in the wilderness canyons of the Green, Colorado, San Juan and White Rivers in Utah, Colorado, and Arizona.
-He is currently the project manager of an 80-acre riparian restoration project in Pima County that included planting over 7,000 native trees.
+Lynn Orchard holds a Masters of Science degree in Hydrology from the University of Arizona, and a Bachelors of Science degree in Watershed Science from Utah State University, and is currently a Chief Hydrologist for the Pima County Regional Flood Control District where he has worked for the past eight years.
+His main area of expertise is in flood hydrology/hydraulics and geomorphology of natural river systems, as related to natural resource management.
+He has directed research in a broad range of topics including riparian restoration, forest hydrology, paleoflood hydrology, flood frequency, channel response to flow regulation, floodplain evolution, sediment transport, post-fire hydrology, and instream flow requirements for native fish.
+He recently managed the construction of an 80-acre riparian restoration project in Pima County that included planting over 7,000 native trees.
+He has coordinated and supervised research in the wilderness canyons of the Green, Colorado, San Juan and White Rivers in Utah, Colorado, and Arizona.
 Lynn has been a volunteer in the Earth Camp programs for the past several years and enjoys sharing his knowledge and excitement about the natural world with youth.
 He is an avid recreational kayaker and a former commercial river guide.

 Jesús Manuel García was born and raised in Magdalena de Kino, Sonora, México.
 He completed a degree in Elementary Education, (Escuela Normal del Estado) in Hermosillo, Sonora, and then moved to Tucson and graduated from the University of Arizona with a Bachelor degree in Ecology and Evolutionary Biology, with a minor in cultural Anthropology.
 Jesús has been associated with the Arizona-Sonoran Desert Museum since 1991.
 Currently, he is an education specialist teaching natural history programs to the Hispanic community of the Tucson area schools as well as in the border region of the state of Sonora, Mexico.
 Jesús has many interests such as conservation biology, cultural ecology, languages, music, gardening, and art.